cvilsmeier/sqinn/README.md

 vfs and extension functions are not supported, among others.

 Contributing
 -------------------------------------------------------------------------------

 I have to reject most PRs and feature requests.
 Why?
-Because I use sqinn for my own projects, and I need it to be fast, secure, reliable and easy to maintain.
+Because I use sqinn for my own projects, and I need it to be reliable, fast, reliable, secure, reliable and easy to maintain.
+Did I mention reliable?
 I cannot include every feature under the sun.
+Additionally, there are legal issues that prevent me from using source code from unknown provenance.
 I give it away for free, so everybody can adjust it to his or her own needs.